rohit-m14/DocuStruct/README.md

 - Packaging extraction code into testable modules (separate logic from UI).
 - Adding support for more file types (JPEG, TIFF) and OCR fallback for scanned images.
 - Adding retries & better error handling around the GenAI API calls.

----

-If you'd like, I can write this `README.md` into the project folder and also create a `.gitignore` tailored for Python/Streamlit projects.
-Would you like me to write those files now?